Bbalduzz/Ghost-Watchers-Cheat/README.md

 # Ghost Watchers ESP
 Simple internal cheat for Ghost Watchers made in c#.
+I'll update this cheat regularly

 🎈 If u wanto to join the development, share ideas or u are just curios, join the discord: https://discord.gg/6AEdmkXUbS